yashovardhan99/TimeIt/README.md

 A simple and easy to use stopwatch library for android
 ## Introduction
 A stopwatch can be a very important widget in an app and yet creating it has been very difficult.
-Creating a stopwatch requires you to create a seperate thread to keep track of the time and then post the updates on the UI thread.
+Creating a stopwatch requires you to create a separate thread to keep track of the time and then post the updates on the UI thread.
 This process becomes complicated very quickly.
 Especially if you plan on adding features like pause and split.

 With TimeIt, you can create a stopwatch app with very few lines of code!